VenexCon/100-days-of-code/log.md

  ## Day 16 17th Febuary 2022

   Continued learning about CSS Flex along with it's uses.
 Started with CSS Grid and introducing why to usae flex-basis.
+Spent time learning about the differences between CSS Grid and CSS Flex.

+ ## Day 17 28th February 2022

+  Began learning about CSS Grid and howand where to implement Grid vs Flex/